nmwsharp/polyscope-docs/py/source/structures/point_cloud/basics.md

 ??? func "`#!python PointCloud.set_point_render_mode(newVal)`"

     Set the the rendering method used to draw each point.
 Pass the string name of the style to use.
 One of `'sphere'` (default) or `'quad'`.

+    As usual, this can also be set as a keyword argument when the point cloud is registered, like `#!python register_point_cloud('my points', data, point_render_mode='quad')`.

     There is also a corresponding `get_point_render_mode()`.